aleixmorgadas/awesome-engineering-strategy/README.md

 - [Strategy glossary](https://alexewerlof.substack.com/p/strategy-glossary) - Building a common language for vision, mission, goals, objectives, roadmap, plans, milestones, policies.
 - [Strategy basics](https://alexewerlof.substack.com/p/strategy-basics) - First in a series of posts about strategy why, how and what.
 - [Writing an engineering strategy](https://lethain.com/eng-strategies/) - A guide on how to write and document an engineering strategy.
+- [Architecture Modernization Enabling Teams (AMET)](https://esilva.net/articles/architecture-modernization-enabling-team) - Explains how AMET coordinates and upskills all teams and stakeholders in the modernization initiative.

 ## Videos